UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

 \subsection{Threat Model}

-The IdP is curious-but-honest, while some users and RPs could be compromised.
-Malicious users and RPs behave arbitrarily and might collude with each other, attempting to break the security and privacy guarantees for benign users.
+The system consists of an honest-but-curious IdP as well as several honest or malicious RPs and users.
+This threat model is in line with widely-used SSO services \cite{OpenIDConnect,rfc6749, SAML, SAMLIdentifier}.

-\textbf{Curious-but-honest IdP.} The IdP strictly follows the protocol, while being interested in learning user privacy.
-For example, it might store all received messages to infer the relationship among $ID_U$, $ID_{RP}$, $PID_{U}$, and $PID_{RP}$ to track a user's login activities.
-We assume the IdP is well-protected.
-For example, the IdP is trusted to maintain the private key for signing identity tokens and RP certificates.
-So, adversaries cannot forge such tokens or certificates.
+\textbf{Honest-but-curious IdP.} The IdP strictly follows the protocols, while remaining interested in learning about user activities.
+For example, it could store received messages to infer the relationship between $ID_U$, $ID_{RP}$, $PID_{U}$, and $PID_{RP}$.
+It never actively violates the protocols, so a script downloaded from the IdP also strictly follows the protocols (see Section \ref{sec:web-design} for specific designs for web applications).
+The IdP maintains the private key well for signing identity tokens and RP certificates, which prevents adversaries from forging such messages.

-We do not consider the collusion of the IdP and RPs in the protocols.
-If the IdP could collude with some RPs, a user would finish login instances completely with collusive entities and it is rather impossible to prevent the IdP-based login tracing across these RPs.

-\textbf{Malicious Users.} We assume the adversary could control a set of users, by stealing users' credentials or registering Sybil accounts in the system.
-They want to impersonate a victim user at honest RPs, or allure the user to login to an honest RP under the adversary's account.
-A malicious user might modify, insert, drop or replay a message, or behave arbitrarily in any SSO login instances.
+\textbf{Malicious users.} Adversaries could control a set of users by stealing their credentials or registering Sybil users in \usso.
+Their objective \cite{SPRESSO, FettKS14} is to (\emph{a}) impersonate a victim user at honest RPs or (\emph{b}) entice an honest user to log into an honest RP under another user's account.
+A malicious user could modify, insert, drop, or replay messages or even behave arbitrarily in login flows.

-\textbf{Malicious RPs.} The adversary could also control a set of RPs, by registering at the IdP as an RP or exploiting software vulnerabilities to compromise some RPs.
-The malicious RPs might behave arbitrarily to break the security and privacy guarantees of UPPRESSO.
-For example, a malicious RP might manipulate $PID_{RP}$ in a login instance, attempting to allure honest users to return an identity token which might be accepted by an honest RP; or, it might manipulate $PID_{RP}$ to affect the generation of $PID_U$, attempting to analyze the relationship between $ID_U$ and $PID_U$.
+\textbf{Malicious RPs.} Adversaries could control a set of RPs by registering at the IdP as an RP or exploiting vulnerabilities to compromise some RPs.
+Malicious RPs could behave arbitrarily, attempting to compromise the security or privacy guarantees of \usso.
+For example, they could manipulate $PID_{RP}$ and $t$ in a login, attempting to (\emph{a}) entice honest users to return an identity token that could be accepted by some honest RP or (\emph{b}) affect the generation of $PID_U$ to further analyze the relationship between $ID_U$ and $PID_U$.

-\textbf{Collusive Users and RPs.} Malicious users and RPs might collude with each other.
-For example, an adversary might try to pretend to be an RP and allure victim users to forward an identity token to him.
-With this identity token, it could impersonate the victim user and login to some honest RP.
+\textbf{Colluding users and RPs.} Malicious users and RPs could collude, attempting to break the security or privacy guarantees for honest users and RPs; for example, to impersonate an honest victim at honest RPs or link an honest user's logins visiting colluding RPs.